Management Of Some Common Malocclusions

 Anterior Crowding Etiology

-- Due to the prolonged retention of deciduous teeth which causes eruption of their successors in an abnormal location.
+- Due to the prolonged retention of deciduous teeth which causes an eruption of their successors in an abnormal location.

 - Abnormalities present in size and shape of the teeth can lead to crowding.